isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement
 * (Simple) ((Foundation)) Warn when a parameter being passed by value has a size greater than `4 * sizeof(int)`.
-  Suggest using a `const` reference instead.
+  Suggest using a reference to `const` instead.
 * (Simple) ((Foundation)) Warn when a `const` parameter being passed by reference has a size less than `3 * sizeof(int)`.
 Suggest passing by value instead.
 * (Simple) ((Foundation)) Warn when a `const` parameter being passed by reference is `move`d.